-William Martin: Download slides (PDF)
+William Martin: presentation slides (PDF)

-Ami Zota: Download slides (PDF)
+Ami Zota: presentation slides (PDF)

-William (Bill) Martin, MD, Associate Director for Disease Prevention and Health Promotion, Eunice Kennedy Shriver National Institute of Child Health and Human Development, NIH.
+William (Bill) Martin, MD, associate director for Disease Prevention and Health Promotion, Eunice Kennedy Shriver National Institute of Child Health and Human Development, NIH.
 His recent research has focused on the health hazards, particularly for women and children, created by indoor cook stoves still used in many countries around the world.

-Contact&retLink=1&school_code=all&last_name=Zota&first_name=Ami&offset=0" target="_blank">Ami Zota, ScD, MS, Postdoctoral Fellow in the Program on Reproductive Health and the Environment Department of Obstetrics, Gynecology, and Reproductive Sciences University of California San Francisco.
+Contact&retLink=1&school_code=all&last_name=Zota&first_name=Ami&offset=0" target="_blank">Ami Zota, ScD, MS, postdoctoral fellow in the Program on Reproductive Health and the Environment Department of Obstetrics, Gynecology, and Reproductive Sciences University of California San Francisco.
 Dr. Zota uses her expertise in epidemiology, exposure assessment, and environmental justice to understand the interplay between the indoor environment and environmental health disparities.

-Ruthann Rudel, MS, Director of Research at the Silent Spring Institute, will speak about endocrine-disrupting chemicals (EDCs) in indoor air and house dust from everyday consumer products and building materials.
+Ruthann Rudel, MS, director of Research at the Silent Spring Institute, will speak about endocrine-disrupting chemicals (EDCs) in indoor air and house dust from everyday consumer products and building materials.
 Her research has shown that indoor air levels of EDCs are higher than outdoor levels and that exposures in the home can be the most important source of exposure.

 Elise Miller, CHE's director, moderated.